Salient Issue

 • Tools, facilities and contracts.
 Plantations must offer all workers proper tools, work clothes, clean drinking water, toilets, hand washing facilities, and payslips.
 Written contracts must be offered to all workers employed for more than three months.
 Farmer cooperatives need to guarantee many of the same rights, such as protective clothing, clean water and legally binding contracts for permanent workers.
 Some of the requirements are applicable to farms that hire more than 10 workers for at least one month.

 • Right to Unionise Guarantee.
-Plantations must furthermore sign the Freedom of Association Protocol and a “Right to Unionise” Guarantee provided by Fairtrade and display the latter in local languages in the workplace.
+Plantations must furthermore sign the Freedom of Association Protocol and a “Right to Unionise” Guarantee provided by Fairtrade and display the latter in local languages at the workplace.
 A trade union or an independent, democratically elected workers’ organisation must exist, and management must meet with its representatives at least once every three months.
 Where a collective bargaining agreement exists, plantations must adhere to it.

 • Furthermore, there are concrete requirements on wages and gender equity.